fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程一.md

 ### numpy.array_split

 &emsp;&emsp;`numpy.array_split(ary, indices_or_sections, axis=0)`: Split an array into multiple sub-arrays.
 &emsp;&emsp;Please refer to the split documentation.
 The only difference between these functions is that `array_split` allows `indices_or_sections` to be an integer that does not equally divide the `axis`.
-Examples:

 ``` python
 >>> x = np.arange(8.0)